gschueler/nom/README.md

     <a>This is all it &lt;looks like&gt;</a>

-Text can be on separate lines, just use a colon at the start, an indentation doesn't matter:
+Text can be on separate lines, just use a colon at the start, and indentation doesn't matter:

     a
         b